iam-pratap/Interview-Preparation-Guide/docker/new.md

 - Regularly update and patch containers and their underlying host systems to address any security vulnerabilities.

-`11.
+`30.
 What is the difference between PUBLISH and EXPOSE`

 - If you specify neither **"expose"** nor **"-p"**, the service in the container will only be accessible from inside the container.
 - If you **"expose"** a port, the service in the container is not accessible from outside docker, (container-to-container)this is good for inter-container communication.
 - If you **"expose"** and **"-p"** a port, the service in the container is accessible from anywhere, even outside docker.
 - If you do **"-p"** but do not **"expose"** docker does an implicit expose.
 This is because if a port is open to the public, it is automatically also open to the other docker containers.
 Hence **"-p"** includes **"expose"**.

-`11.
+`31.
 Real time Challenges with Docker?`

 - Docker is a single daemon process.
 Which can cause a single point of failure, If the Docker daemon goes down for some reason all the application are down.
 - Docker Daemon runs as a root user.
 Which is a security threat.
 Any process running as a root  can have adverse effects. when it is comprised for security reasons, it can impact other applications or containers on the host.
 - **Resource Constraints:** If you're running too many containers on a single host, you may experience issues with resource constraints.
 This can result in slow performance or crashes.

-13. What are the Production issue that you faced with docker containers and how did you silve it?
+`31.
+What are the Production issue that you faced with docker containers and how did you silve it?`

 Previously we were using ubuntu base images or previously we were using even in the final stage we were using ubuntu images or python runtime or